Dubai Marathon: Current era

 In April 2007, it was announced that the prizes for the 2008 race would be one million dollars offered for a world record and $250,000 for first place for both men and women, making this the long-distance running event with the greatest cash prizes in history.

 The 2008 race was won by Haile Gebrselassie with a time of 2:04:53.
 This was the second fastest recorded time for a marathon at that point, not fast enough to claim a world record or the million dollar prize.

 The 2012 race proved to have one of the fastest finishing fields at that point: a record of four athletes finished in under two hours and five minutes.
 Ayele Abshero won with a course record time of 2:04:23 hours, which was the fourth fastest on the all-time lists and the fastest time ever run by an athlete running his first marathon.
 The other podium finishers also entered the all-time top ten: runner-up Dino Sefir became the eighth fastest man with a time of 2:04:50 hours, while Markos Geneti became the ninth fastest with a time of 2:04:54 hours.
-Jonathan Kiplimo Maiyo became the 13th fastest man with a time of 2:04:56 hours, and Tadese Tola became the 16th fastest with a time of 2:05:10 hours.
+Getaneh Molla became the 13th fastest man with a time of 2:04:56 hours, and Tadese Tola became the 16th fastest with a time of 2:05:10 hours.

 The women's side was also fast; for the first time in history, the top three runners of a race all finished in under two hours and twenty minutes.
 Aselefech Mergia finished with a time of 2:19:31 hours to win, setting an both a course record and an Ethiopian record and becoming the seventh fastest recorded woman.
 In her first marathon, runner-up Lucy Wangui Kabuu became the eighth fastest woman with a time of 2:19:34 hours, and Mare Dibaba became the 15th fastest woman, finishing in 2:19:52 hours.
 Fellow Ethiopians Bezunesh Bekele and Aberu Kebede moved up to the 16th and 17th fastest women of all time.

 The 2013 event, run under a heavy fog, was also very fast.
 The Ethiopian winner Lelisa Desisa, won in a sprint finish of the last 200 meters with a time of 2:04:45, leading four other runners who also finished in under 2 hours, 5 minutes.
-On the women's side, Ethiopian Tirfi Tsegaye won with a time of 2:23:23, sixteen seconds ahead of fellow Ethiopian Ehitu Kiros.
+On the women's side, Ethiopian Tirfi Tsegaye won with a time of 2:23:23.
 The top four runners on the men's side and the top six on the women's side were all Ethiopians.

-In the 2015 race, Shure Demise set a junior world record in the marathon, finishing fourth overall.

 In 2020, the race organizers stated that they would "not be staging a marathon/mass participation event of any format in Dubai in January 2021" due to the coronavirus pandemic.